TOWNHOUSE RENTAL V, L.L.C. owns or operates 0 buildings in New York City, totaling 144 units.

-The worst-rated buildings are 248 CLIFTON PLACE, 423 COURT STREET, and 1234 BUSHWICK AVENUE.
+The lowest-rated buildings in TOWNHOUSE RENTAL V, L.L.C.'s portfolio are 248 CLIFTON PLACE, 423 COURT STREET, and 1234 BUSHWICK AVENUE.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.